citiususc/construe/README.md

                         output the fragment being interpreted.
   --no-merge            Avoids the use of a branch-merging strategy for
                         interpretation exploration.
 If the selected
-                        abstraction level is "conduction", this parameter is
+                        abstraction level is "conduction", this parameter is ignored.
 ```

 #### Some common usage examples

-Perform a full interpretation of record `100` from the [MIT-BIH Arrhythmia Database](https://www.physionet.org/physiobank/database/mitdb) (the output will be stored in the `100.iqrs` annotations file):
+Perform a full interpretation of record `100` from the [MIT-BIH Arrhythmia Database](https://www.physionet.org/physiobank/database/mitdb) (the output will be stored in the `100.iqrs` annotation file):

 ```
 $ python construe_ecg.py -r 100
 ```

-Perform a delineation of the selected heartbeats in the `.man` annotations file for the record `sel30` from the [QT database](https://www.physionet.org/physiobank/database/qtdb), and storing the result in the `sel30.pqt` file.
+Perform a delineation of the selected heartbeats in the `.man` annotation file for the record `sel30` from the [QT database](https://www.physionet.org/physiobank/database/qtdb), and store the result in the `sel30.pqt` file.

 ```
 $ python construe_ecg.py -r sel30 -a man -o pqt --level conduction